 For sometime now, I have been wanting to expand my brick and mortar classes to be available on-line.
 On and off for twenty years plus, I have been teaching a weekly course of what I call Sophisticated Fundamentals.
 I believe that they are valuable tools for the newer artist to the more developed artist.
 I teach in a cumulative, layered fashion adding "skins of the onion" one onto the next, building an overall package of significant and detailed information for the traditional artist.

-My tools are applicable for artists working in any media.
+These tools are applicable for artists working in any media.

 "Sophisticated Fundamentals" is about the nuts and bolts of value in design, value in rendering form, significant drawing and color from a "scientist of light" perspective.
 I provide numerous tools offered in each of these phases of class.
 They are offered in individual "thumbnail" lessons available separately or in packages.
-In my physical classroom my students range significantly in experience and or starting skill levels.
+In the physical classroom my students range significantly in experience and or starting skill levels.
 It does not matter where you are in your personal growth as an artist, my promise is that I will give you the tools necessary to go up a minimum of a few steps from where you begin with me.

 We focus on value and drawing for a long time, especially value..
-This, from my 20+ years of teaching has been clearly where students have more need and have not been offered the kinds of tools and "perspective" that I offer.
+This, from 20+ years of teaching has been clearly where students have more need and have not been offered the kinds of tools and "perspective" that I offer.
 Color is also done on a fundamental level but, like value and drawing, can be taken to very highly sophisticated level and very exciting and fun if you just give it the effort.